smoeding/puppet-debconf/README.md

 }
 ```

-**Note**: Although this code is perfectly legal Puppet code, the string `'true'` will trigger a warning (`quoted_booleans`) using puppet-lint.
+**Note**: Although this code is perfectly legal Puppet code, the string `'true'` (not the boolean `true`) will trigger the puppet-lint warning `quoted_booleans`.
 But we really want to use the string `'true'` and not the boolean truth value here.
 So in this case we can easily suppress the warning with a [control comment](http://puppet-lint.com/controlcomments/):

 ```puppet
 debconf { 'dash/sh':